-This article describes a laboratory safety course designed for first year-graduate students.
+This article describes a laboratory safety course designed for first-year-graduate students.
 The course provides graduate students with an overview of safety concerns commonly found in a laboratory setting.
-The article also describes the challenges often encountered when designing a lab safety course and how this type of courses create an opportunity to engage students in laboratory safety via active learning and case studies.
+The article also describes the challenges often encountered when designing a lab safety course and how this type of course creates an opportunity to engage students in laboratory safety via active learning and case studies.

 - A retrospective analysis on compensable injuries in university research laboratories and the possible prevention of future incidents.

 A. Gosavi, M. Shaufele, and M. Blayney; J Chem Health and Safety, 2019.
 Vol. 26 (2): 31-37.

 This study analyzed the frequency and types of compensable laboratory-associated injuries that occurred at Northwestern University between 2010-2017.

 - Exposure to Magnetic Field Non-Ionizing Radiation and the Risk of Miscarriage: A Prospective Cohort Study.